je-nunez/subsegment-tcp-speeds-l7/README.md

                                         receives from it.

-          -{r|-remove-perf-headers}:     Whether to add or not the performance headers belonging to this hop in the packets (default: add them)
+          -{n|-dont-add-perf-headers}:     Whether to add or not the performance headers belonging to this hop in the packets (default: add them)

 # Example: